Which city is cheaper, Rome or Brussels?

 Because of its large number of kid-friendly activities, Rome is very family-friendly.
 What kid wouldn't be thrilled to be surrounded by pizza and spaghetti restaurants?
 In addition to kid-friendly food options, there are also a number of great activities that the whole family can enjoy including exploring the Colosseum, taking a gladiator class, and eating gelato.

-Brussels and Rome both fun destinations for a couple.
+Brussels and Rome both very good destinations for a couple.

 Rome is a great city if you're traveling as a couple.
 With many beautiful buildings, world class restaurants, and world renowned sights, this city makes a great romantic destination.

-Many students visit Brussels.
+Brussels is a very popular city for students and younger travelers.
 The city has a number of universities that attract students from around the world.
 The multicultural setting is great for students of the world.

 You'll find somewhat comparable public transit options in both Brussels and Rome.